Biden weighs Israel visit after Netanyahu extends invite amid Gaza war

 President Joe Biden is considering a trip to Israel in the coming days but no travel has been finalised as its military is carrying out daily bombardments of the besieged Palestinian enclave of Gaza, according to a senior US administration official.

 The trip would come amid growing fears that a looming Israeli move into Gaza could spark a wider war with devastating humanitarian consequences.
-The Israeli bombardment of Gaza has already killed more than 2,600 Palestinians.
+The Israeli bombardment of Gaza has already killed at least 2,750 Palestinians.

 Keep readinglist of 4 items